The Boy Scouts aren’t the Boy Scouts anymore

 Last year, BSA announced girls could join its ranks.
 It also opened previously closed doors to gay and transgender children.
 Per NBC, more than 3,000 girls have joined roughly 170 Cub Scout packs, so far.

-While the organization is making strides to be more inclusive, the scouting program itself will reportedly still be divided along gender-lines, with boys and girls pursuing merit badges and Eagle Scout opportunities separately.
+While the organization is making strides to be more inclusive, the scouting program itself will reportedly still be divided along gender lines, with boys and girls pursuing merit badges and Eagle Scout opportunities separately.

 The name change comes amid strained relations between the Girl Scouts and Boy Scouts of America.
-As girls join the scouting group formerly known as Boy Scouts, this leaves the Girl Scouts in a the odd position of having to compete for members.
+As girls join the scouting group formerly known as Boy Scouts, this leaves the Girl Scouts in the odd position of having to compete for members.
 Last August, the Girl Scouts, issued a statement saying that “only Girl Scouts has the expertise to give girls and young women the tools they need for success.”
-Both groups will be ramping up membership drives as they try to lure girls in to their troops, including Scouts BSA’s new “Scout Me In” program that was also announced today.
+Both groups will be ramping up membership drives as they try to lure girls into their troops, including Scouts BSA’s new “Scout Me In” program that was also announced today.